jonas-fuchs/varVAMP/docs/how_varvamp_works.md

 ### Automatic parameter selection
-If no arguments for either threshold or number of ambiguous bases is given, varVAMP automatically finds the best values so that roughly 50 % of the alignment can be considered for the primer design.
+If no arguments for either threshold or number of ambiguous bases is given, varVAMP automatically estimates values so that roughly 50 % of the alignment can be considered for the primer design.
 If both values are not supllied, varVAMP allows 2 ambiguous nucleotides within the primer and optimizes the threshold.
-For the qPCR mode, varVAMP allows 1 ambiguous base less in the probe design compared to the primers if no value is given.
-This ensures a higher probe specificity and lower degeneracy.
+For the qPCR mode, varVAMP chooses 1 ambiguous base less in the probe compared to the primers if no value is given.
+This ensures a higher probe specificity and lower degeneracy than that of the primers.

 ### Alignment preprocessing
 The alignment preprocessing contains three steps.